 Exit the village via the rail trail and head north for approximately 6km to 10 Sideroad.
 Here riders leave the rail trail behind as the route descends on asphalt for the next 7km to 6th Line.
 After a short 3km stretch of dirt, the loop continues on pavement for another 6.5km before reaching the birthplace of Sir Fredrick Banting.
 After touring the grounds of this historic homestead, follow the dirt trail for 300m to the community of Alliston.

 Depart Alliston and head south on pavement for another 3km to Adjala 25 Sideroad, where the route returns to gravel and remains of dirt for the next 13km to Concession Road 2.
-Following a brief section of sandy unmaintained, the loop winds its way south as it stays on well-maintained gravel to Mono-Adjala Townline.
+Following a brief segment of sandy unmaintained, the loop winds its way south as it stays on well-maintained gravel to the Mono-Adjala Townline.
 Following a short section to tarmac, the route transitions back to gravel for 3km to Hockley Rd.

 Cross Hockley Rd. as the route parallels the BT 700 and proceeds to climb steeply on dirt up 7 Line EHS, before descending to 5 Adjala Sideroad.
 Here, riders will join a glorious stretch of smooth car-free tarmac, descending gradually for 7km to Concession Road 5.